|Funding Program:||National Rail Program

-The Australian Government committed up to $5 billion towards construction of a rail link to Melbourne Airport.
+The Australian Government has committed up to $5 billion towards construction of a rail link to Melbourne Airport.
 This funding is to be equally matched by the Victorian Government.
 The Australian Government has allocated up to $2.5 billion from the National Rail Program and up to $2.5 billion from the Infrastructure Investment Program.
-This funding is in addition to the $30 million previously committed by the Australian Government to develop the business case.
+This funding is in addition to the $30 million committed by the Australian Government to develop the Business Case.